 “A hunchback boy, with little gray eyes in his head, took old Blue away.
 I might never see her again, and I shouted — ‘Poor Blue!
 Good-by, Blue!’

-“I stepped forward with a big fellow, with hair frizzled out like an old buffalo just before shedding time; and the people jawing worse than a cavayard of paroquets, stopped, while frizzly shouted: — “‘Mr. Hatcher, formerly of Wapakonnetta, latterly of the Rocky Mountains.’
+“I stepped forward with a big fellow, with hair frizzled out like an old buffalo just before shedding time, and the people jawing worse than a graveyard of paroquets, stopped, while frizzly shouted: –” ‘Mr. Hatcher, formerly of Wapakonnetta, latterly of the Rocky Mountains.’

 “Well, there I stood.
-Things were mighty strange, and every darned n***er of them looked so pleased like.
-To show them manners, I said, ‘How are you?’ and I went to bow, but chaw my last tobacco if I could, my breeches were so tight — the heat way back in the cañon had shrunk them.
-They were too polite to notice it, and I felt for my knife to rip the dog-goned things, but recollecting the scalp-taker was stolen, I straightens up and bowed my head.
-A kind-looking, smallish old gentleman, with a black coat and breeches, and a bright, cute face, and gold spectacles, walks up and pressed my hand softly.
+Things were mighty strange, and every darned n***er looked so pleased.
+To show them manners, I said, ‘How are you?’
+I went to bow but chaw my last tobacco if I could; my breeches were so tight — the heat back in the canyon had shrunk them.
+They were too polite to notice it, and I felt for my knife to rip the dog-gone things, but recollecting the scalp-taker was stolen, I straightened up and bowed my head.
+A kind-looking, smallish old gentleman with a black coat and breeches, a bright, cute face, and gold spectacles walks up and presses my hand softly.

 “‘How do you do, my dear friend?
 I have long expected you.
 You cannot imagine the pleasure it gives me to meet you at home.
-I have watched your peregrinations in the busy, tiresome world with much interest.
+With much interest, I have watched your peregrinations in the busy, tiresome world.
 Sit down, sit down; take a chair,’ and he handed me one.

-“I squared myself on it, but if a ten-pronged buck wasn’t done sucking when I last sot on a chair, and I squirmed awhile, uneasy as a gun-shot coyote; then I jumps up and tells the old gentleman them sort of fixings didn’t suit this beaver, he prefers the floor.
-I sets cross-legged like in camp, as easy as eating meat.
-I reached for my pipe — a fellow so used to it — but the devils in the cañon had cached that too.
+“I squared myself on it, but if a ten-pronged buck wasn’t done sucking when I last sot on a chair, and I squirmed awhile, uneasy as a gun-shot coyote, then I jump up and tells the old gentleman them sort of fixings didn’t suit this beaver, he prefers the floor.
+I sit cross-legged like in camp, as easy as eating meat.
+I reached for my pipe — a fellow so used to it — but the devils in the canyon had cached that, too.

 “‘You wish to smoke, Mr. Hatcher? — we will have cigars.
 Here!’ he called to an imp near him, ‘some cigars.’

-“They was brought in on a waiter, about the size of my bullet-pouch.
-I empties them into my hat, for good cigars ain’t to be picked up on the prairie every day, but looking at the old man, I saw something was wrong.
+“They were brought in on a waiter, about the size of my bullet-pouch.
+I emptied them into my hat, for good cigars ain’t to be picked up on the prairie every day, but looking at the old man, I saw something was wrong.
 To be polite, I ought to have taken but one.

-“‘I beg pardon,’ says I, scratching my scalp, ‘this hoss didn’t think — he’s been so long in the mountains he’s forgot civilized doings,’ and I shoved the hat to him.
+“‘I beg pardon,’ says I, scratching my scalp, ‘this hoss didn’t think — he’s been so long in the mountains he’s forgotten civilized doings,’ and I shoved the hat to him.

-“The old gentleman took one and touched his finger to the end of my cigar — it smoked as if fire had been sot to it.
+“The old gentleman took one and touched his finger to the end of my cigar — it smoked as if the fire had been set to it.